Skip to content

 Share

-SAP S/4HANA isn’t one product with one deployment model.
-It comes in three editions — public cloud, private cloud, and on-premise — each with different update cycles, customisation options, and cost structures.
-RISE with SAP adds a fourth dimension by bundling private cloud with infrastructure and BTP services.
+S/4HANA isn’t one product.
+It’s three editions with three different deployment models, each with different update cycles, customisation limits, and cost structures.
+And then there’s RISE with SAP bolted on top, bundling private cloud with infrastructure and BTP services into one subscription.

 TL;DR: Thirty per cent of organisations are now fully live on S/4HANA, up from 19% the prior year, while legacy ECC usage dropped below 50% for the first time (SAPinsider, 2025).
 S/4HANA offers three deployment models: public cloud (multi-tenant SaaS, fastest updates, least customisation), private cloud (single-tenant, RISE with SAP, moderate customisation), and on-premise (full control, full responsibility).
 RISE with SAP bundles private cloud with BTP, infrastructure, and migration tools into one contract.